E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 E-2 Visa Frequently Asked Questions

-Can I bring my family members?
+Can I bring my family members on an E-2 Visa?

 What is the processing time for an E-2 visa?

-The processing times will depend on where you are applying for your E-2 visa.
-In some embassies or consulates, the whole application process may be completed in a few weeks.
-In some others, it could take some months.
-If you are in the United States, you will have the advantage of using premium processing which will reduce the processing time to 15 calendar days.
+If you are in the United States, you will have the advantage of using premium processing, which can reduce the processing time to 15 business days.
 Another factor is whether you are setting up a new enterprise or buying an existing one.
 If you are buying a business that is already registered as an E-2 enterprise, the registration process should be easier and quicker.

 How VisaNation Law Group Immigration Attorneys Can Help